d-guskov/portfolio/README.md

 In this project, I developed a virus spread simulation using object-oriented programming principles.
 I utilized Matplotlib to create animated visualizations that effectively demonstrated the dynamics of virus propagation.
 By applying my programming skills and data visualization techniques, I was able to provide an insightful and educational tool for understanding the spread of infectious diseases.

-- **Skills:** Object-oriented Programming, Matplotlib, Data Visualisation
+- **Skills:** Object-oriented Programming, Data Visualisation with Matplotlib

 ### 2. News Headlines Search Engine

 For this project, I performed analysis on news articles to extract relevant trends and insights.
 To make it user-friendly, I created a simple widget using wxPython and integrated the results with Google Sheets for easy access and collaboration.
 By leveraging NLTK and spaCy for data cleaning and text analysis, I enabled users to efficiently navigate and discover important information within news headlines.

-- **Skills:** NLTK, spaCy, wxPython, Google Cloud Console, Text Analysis
+- **Skills:** Data Cleaning and Text Analysis with NLTK and spaCy, UI with wxPython, Data Storing with Google Cloud Console

 ### 3. German Govt.
 Portal Scraper

-In this project, I developed a simple web scraper targeting the German government portal that provides information about insolvency proceedings and announcements.
-By utilizing Pandas for data manipulation and cleaning, as well as Selenium and BeautifulSoup for web scraping, I efficiently collected and organized relevant data.
-The project also involved creating pivots and visualizations to derive meaningful insights from the gathered information.
+In this project, I developed a data analysis solution using Python to uncover insights from the German government portal's data on insolvency proceedings and announcements.
+I utilized web scraping tools like Selenium and BeautifulSoup to efficiently collect relevant data.
+Using Pandas, I organized and cleaned the data for meaningful analysis.

-- **Skills:** Pandas, Selenium, BeautifulSoup, Database Management
+By enriching the dataset with information about the population of cities and regions, I created insightful visualizations to better understand the insolvency landscape.
+These visualizations, including bar charts and geographical scatter plots, provide a clear overview of insolvency rates and counts across cities and states in Germany.

+To ensure a lightweight and efficient testing process, I chose Plotly's visualizations, which offer interactivity and easy exploration of the geospatial data.
+This approach allowed me to quickly generate visual representations of insolvency data on a map and gain insights into regional trends.

+In essence, this project exemplifies a simple case of step-by-step process of gaining, cleaning, manipulating, analyzing, and visualizing data.

+- **Skills:** Data Scraping with Selenium and BeautifulSoup, Data Manipulation with Pandas, Data Visualisation Plotly and Matplotlib

 ### 4. German Doctor Availability Statistics